 - Board of Regents Policy

-- Umbrella policies that provide the framework and guiding principles under which the administration is responsible for implementation of, and compliance with, the intent of the Board of Regents policy.
+- Umbrella policies that provide the framework and guiding principles under which the administration is responsible for the implementation of, and compliance with, the intent of the Board of Regents policy.

 - Policy Advisory Committee (PAC)